Yasir-Khan-7/LLM-Lab/README.md

 - website scraping and HTML extraction
 - LLM-guided link selection for relevance
 - brochure-style content generation from website data
-- modular structure for NLP experimentation and reuse

 ## Getting started